s6juncheng/s6juncheng.github.io/_pages/research.md

 A part of my research is to train machine learning models taking genetic variants as input to predict their functional and disease impact.
 My previous research in this area focused on RNA splicing and RNA degradation.
-I trained a neural network model from large-scale perturbation assays and genome annotation data to predict variant effects on splicing.
+We trained a neural network model from large-scale perturbation assays and genome annotation data to predict variant effects on splicing.
-The model, MMSplice, can precisely predict splicing level change subject to variants (Figure 1) (Cheng et al., 2019, Genome Biology).
+The model, MMSplice, can precisely predict splicing level change subject to variants (Figure 1) ([Cheng et al., 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1653-z)).
 MMSplice is the winning model for the [CAGI5 public splicing challenge](https://genomeinterpretation.org/content/vex-seq) and has been integrated to the popular variant effect predictor [CADD](https://cadd.gs.washington.edu/news).